Stay in touch

 When Julie was diagnosed with triple negative breast cancer during lockdown, she wanted to do something to ensure both she and her son stayed healthy and happy – so she took on a challenge.

-I am a single mum to Charlie, my 10-year-old son, and so the hardest part of my breast cancer diagnosis was being advised by the oncologist that I would need to either keep him inside with me for 18 weeks while shielding or send him away.
+I am a single mum to Charlie, who was 10 when I was diagnosed, and so the hardest part of my breast cancer experience was being advised by the oncologist that I would need to either keep him inside with me for 18 weeks while shielding or send him away.
 Neither was a workable option, as you can imagine!

 It's not healthy for a young lad to be stuck inside for that long, and he was already feeling a bit down because of lockdown and being away from his friends.